efeakm/Multistep_LSTM_on_XRPUSDT/README.md

 and blue dots below price represent long signals.

 ## 06_mt5_api.py
-Connects to metatrader5 account via metatrader5 python api and enters long/short positions according to predictions of the model. **Since the model was not profitable**, I did not finish this part but still there is a template that you can use.
+Connects to metatrader5 account via metatrader5 python api and enters long/short positions according to predictions of the model.
+I did not finish this part but still there is a template that you can use.